 - Focus on your breathing.
 Each time your mind wanders, and it will, bring your attention back to your breathing.

 - Take a class.
-You can sign up for group mindfulness meditation sessions at local adult schools, gyms, and yoga centers.
+You can sign up for group mindfulness meditation sessions on smartphone apps and at local adult schools, gyms, and yoga centers.

 “If we examine ourselves every day with mindfulness and mental alertness, checking our thoughts, motivations, and their manifestations in external behavior, a possibility for change and self-improvement can open within us,” The Dali Lama, wrote in his book, “The World of Tibetan Buddhism.”
 “From early morning until I go to bed and in all situations of life, I always try to check my motivation and be mindful and present in the moment.
 I find this to be very helpful in my own life.”